Nareshwar and Sri Rang Avadhoot

 Narmada – A Mother to Millions

-The Narmada flows more than 1100 km in MP and only about 200 km in Gujarat – Maharashtra also overlaps with this on the southern banks.
-The Gujarat part has a large number of temples and ashramas, particularly after the Sardar Sarovar, even in a much smaller area chiefly on account of topographical advantage and greater accessibility.
+The Narmada flows more than 1100 km in MP and only about 200 km in Gujarat – Maharashtra also overlaps with this on the southern bank.
+The Gujarat part has a large number of temples and ashrams, particularly after the Sardar Sarovar, even in a much smaller area chiefly on account of topographical advantage and greater accessibility.
 There have been important recent changes too.
 The Statue of Unity has spurred a whole new traffic of secular tourism that was quite insignificant till now in the Narmada region, that had been predominantly marked by travels of pilgrims from distant places and local devotees.
 After the ‘Statue of Unity’ has come into being, there have cropped up hotels and resorts in the area around Kevadiya.
-Some commercial atmosphere due to these changes is clearly noticeable (who would have earlier thought of MacDonalds on Narmada banks!)
+Some commercial atmosphere due to these changes is clearly noticeable (who would have earlier thought of MacDonalds on Narmada bank!)
 But most of such tourists flocking only to see the famed Statue, return home, perhaps not much imbued in the magical charm of the Narmadakhand.

-As far as the people living on the banks of this great mother-river is concerned, their life almost unimaginable without her.
+As far as the people living on the bank of this great mother-river is concerned, their life almost unimaginable without her.
 One could say she is present in their very breath and has an overarching effect on their lives.
 They feel a great sense of refuge living near her, in conscious as well as unconscious ways.
-And lest one thinks this is restricted to the Hindus, it should be pointed out that there are Muslims living on the banks whose reverence for Narmada would astonish those not from the region.
+And lest one think this is restricted to the Hindus, it should be pointed out that there are Muslims living on the bank whose reverence for Narmada would astonish those not from the region.
 There are Muslims who take their daily bath in the Narmada before sunrise chanting or singing glories of ‘Maiyya’ as done by some of the most devout Hindus.

 Like a real mother, Narmada has shaped the views and ways of life of people nourished them physically, morally and spiritually.
-When their mortal days are over their bodily remains are consigned to flames at her banks, with ashes mingled in her waters.
+When their mortal days are over their bodily remains are consigned to flames at her bank, with ashes mingled in her waters.
 That the child would not be separated from the mother even after death is a great solace to the minds of the people in the region.

 One senior forest official in his scholarly book ‘Jungle Rahe to Narmada bache’ commented that MP is like the ‘Mayka’ (parental home) of Narmada whereas Gujarat is its ‘Sasural’ (marital / in-laws’ home) – the idea being that Narmada is most nourished by its basin in MP whereas huge benefits are now reaped by Gujarat.
 While this was said more in humour than any malice, it is undeniable that with construction of the Sardar Sarovar Dam, Narmada has become a lifeline to large regions in Gujarat that earlier faced severe water shortage.
 Narmada has always been revered as a mother by millions.
-Like a mother she keeps sacrificing itself to be harnessed for multifarious day to day benefits of people who even live hundreds of miles away from her banks.
+Like a mother she keeps sacrificing itself to be harnessed for multifarious day to day benefits of people who even live hundreds of miles away from her bank.
 Narmada is not just a spiritual mother but a very physical one too.

 ▶Next Chapter: Amritlal Vegad – Soaking in Narmada’s Sublimity